drbap/dashboard-navigator-for-obsidian/README.md

 ### Drag-and-Drop Preview Window

 - **Drag-and-Drop Positioning**: You have the freedom to move the preview window to any desired location on the screen.
-The preview window's position is remembered for subsequent previews (till you close the Dashboard navigator window), ensuring consistency and reducing the need for constant readjustment.
+The preview window's position is remembered for subsequent previews (till you close the Dashboard Navigator window), ensuring consistency and reducing the need for constant readjustment.

-- **Default Position**: If you close and reopen the Dashboard navigator window, the preview will automatically return to its default position.
+- **Default Position**: If you close and reopen the Dashboard Navigator window, the preview will automatically return to its default position.

 ## Context Menu